JakeD520/Lucian/03_Episodes/S01E01/Scene 7.md

 **LUCIAN**
 Oh, this?

 His smile grows as he lifts the saber, presenting it with a sudden flourish.
 The motion is effortless, elegant — and for the first time, we glimpse how truly skilled he is.
-His stance alone betrays a history of precision.
+His stance alone shows a history of precision.

 Rexus tilts his head, grin curling.